How And Why You Need To Create A Content Calendar For Your Blog (That You Actually Use)

 - Published date

 You may or may not need all of this information, but it’s handy to have if you want to stay on top of your content schedule.

 There are several tools – mostly free – that you can use to create a content calendar.
-Let’s look at three of them.
+Let’s look at two of them.

 Trello is a project management tool that can be used in collaboration with your team or solo.

 Trello has boards for what you want to keep track of.
 For example, if you have several blogs, you can assign a board to each of your blogs.